mkitzman/gifreply/README.md

-gifreply
+#gifreply
+### Flickr powered animated gifs for online conversations
 ========

-Flickr animated gifs for quick IM responses

 gifreply is a simple express app that will fetch images from Flickr, let you search tags and one click copy the url of the image.